Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

 ![The research process of an antifungal medication](https://static.igem.wiki/teams/5643/pageimage/entrepreneurship-image/igem-business-pic3.webp)

  In this stage, CRO usually takes the responsibility of drug screening for Drug manufacturers.
-CRO stands for Contract Research Organization， companies that provide outsourced research services to pharmaceutical, biotechnology, and medical device firms.
+CRO stands for Contract Research Organization,  companies that provide outsourced research services to pharmaceutical, biotechnology, and medical device firms.
 Therefore, they usually conduct specialized works including AMR tests that allow drug developers to reduce costs, accelerate timelines, and access specialized expertise without building everything in-house.

-## 2.Our solution: possible，scalable and inventive
+## 2.Our solution: possible, scalable and inventive

 #### 2.1 Core Technology